 Washington, DC's Genocide Pact have joined A389 Recordings and will release a new 7-song album this summer titled Forged Through Domination.

 The band formed in 2013 and has released two EPs thus far and features members of D.O.C. and Red Death.

 Welcome to our almost daily quickie Q&A feature: One Question Interviews.
 Follow us at facebook or twitter and we'll post one interview every Monday-Thursday.
 Okay, sometimes we miss a day, but it will be four each week.

-After our social media followers get the first word, we post a wrap up here at the site and archive 'em here.
-This week check out Q&As with Ampere/Kindling, Plow United, Recreant, and United Teachers of Music.
+After our social media followers get the first word, we post a wrap-up here at the site and archive 'em here.
+This week check out Q&As with Rome, All Them Witches, Northumbria and Benny the Jet Rodriguez.